 - a date to speak on the phone, or in person about specific dates/times when the workshop will take place

-*Currently, most workshops take place in FIVE sessions: the artist will visit your school a total of five times PER class participating in the workshop.
-Materials fees are the responsibility of the school.
-We encourage the use of existing materials in schools, but if needed the artist may purchase materials for the workshop (after consultation and approval from the teacher), and will add these costs to the final invoice.
+*Materials fees are the responsibility of the school or business.
+We encourage the use of existing materials if possible, but if needed the artist may purchase materials for the workshop (after consultation and approval), and will add these costs to the final invoice.
 1000 Invisible Threads makes every effort to keep materials fees minimal.

 THE MENTORING/PORTFOLIO DEVELOPMENT PROCESS